Tensorial charge assignments in unitary groups: Generalized Charge Tensor

-These equations are consistent with \eqref{gco}, considering that $\beta$ is absorbed for the $Y$ value and index $m$ runs over the $n-1$ diagonal generators; in $SU(2):m=3$, in $SU(3):m=3,8$, in $SU(4)$ we have $m=3,8,15$, and so on.
+These equations are consistent with Eq.~\eqref{gco}, considering that $\beta$ is absorbed for the $Y$ value and index $m$ runs over the $n-1$ diagonal generators; in $SU(2):m=3$, in $SU(3):m=3,8$, and $SU(4)$ we have $m=3,8,15$, and so on.
 Observe that the considered charge operator is applied to the components of $(n,Y)$.
 This is because $Q$ operators live in $U(1)_Q$ symmetry, where the multiplets of $SU(n)\otimes U(1)_Y$ are decomposed into singlets.
-However, our representations do not depend on whether we are using them in theories with or without Spontaneous Symmetry Breaking (SSB).

 Then, a multiplet with an arbitrary dimension is obtained from the product of any number of fundamental and anti-fundamental tensors and has the following representation: